 MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

-Drop SignalGuide's endpoint into any MCP client, approve the connection in a browser tab, and your AI assistant can answer questions about your traffic.
-Read-only, scoped to your sites, revokable any time.
+Drop SignalGuide's endpoint into any MCP client, approve the connection in a browser tab, and your AI assistant can answer questions about your traffic and configure the account end to end — add a site, set conversion pages, define content clusters, set goals, schedule reports.
+Scoped to your sites, revokable any time.

 What is MCP

 The Model Context Protocol is an open standard AI assistants use to call external data and tools.
-SignalGuide's MCP server exposes eight read-only tools that return analyst-quality intelligence about your sites.
+SignalGuide's MCP server exposes two categories of tools, plus resources and prompt templates:

 Prerequisites